kailash-manasarovar/statement/docs/timeline/2025/march.md

     Katharine

+- It amazes me when I read these things back... and it feels something like serendipitous that I pick it up again today.
 - Imagine totally ignoring hundreds of messages just like this one containing an investigator's goldmine... it's extraordinary!
-- I had been thinking that Hazel and co in Las Marinas could be behind the Epstein child trafficking, but it just occurred to me that there *is* a link to all this silence to the lack of action on Epstein's client-criminals, isn't there.
+- I had been thinking that Hazel and co in Las Marinas could be behind the Epstein child trafficking, but it just occurred to me that there *is* an even stronger link to all this silence to the lack of action (silence) on Epstein's client-criminal list, isn't there.
-- Remember: they've all just gotten away with murdering children for their boners!
+- Remember: those boys have all just gotten away, en masse, with murdering children for their boners!
 - Silence breeds silence.
 - Just extraordinary.